-See the ti.uia.services.Rta topic in the online help API Reference (CDOC) for more information about this module.
+See the ti.uia.services.Rta topic in the online help API Reference (CDOC) for more information.

 5.3.3 Configuring ti.uia.runtime.ServiceMgr

 The ti.uia.runtime.ServiceMgr module is responsible for sending and receiving packets between the services on the target and the instrumentation host.